BHZobel/Acoustic_Onset_Analysis/README.md

 # Acoustic_Onset_Analysis
 AcousticOnsetAnalysis.m is a Matlab function for finding acoustic onsets in an audio file or group of audio files

-Benjamin H. Zobel - 01-20-2018
+Benjamin H. Zobel - 01-20-2018,
-Neurocognition and Perception Laboratory
+Neurocognition and Perception Laboratory,
-Department of Psychological and Brain Sciences University of Massachusetts Amherst
+Department of Psychological and Brain Sciences, University of Massachusetts Amherst

 Instructions: